 Of course, real life rarely cooperates with simple guidelines.

-The 50/30/20 budget and the simple rules-of-thumb in the Financial Snapshot won’t work for everyone.
-In the real world, you have to juggle and prioritize wants and needs.
+The 50/30/20 budget won’t work for everyone.
+In the real world, you need to prioritize wants and needs.

 So you might decide to save a more but also carry debt a bit longer.
 Or you might decide it’s worth it to spend more than 50% on living expenses.